Anti-Racist Alliance: Development and dissolution

-Approach
+Approach and legacy

-The ARA claimed to be the only black-led anti-racist movement in the UK.
-It argued that black self-organisation and labour movement support were the key factors in combating racism in the UK.
-Its strategy was to focus on making a case for more robust legislation against racial harassment and racist literature.
-In this approach it contrasted with its main rival, the ANL, which prioritised the fight against fascism rather than state racism.
+The ARA was the only black-led anti-racist coalition in the UK and the largest in Europe.
+It argued that black self-organisation and labour movement support were key to combating racism in Britain.
+Its strategy was to focus on making a case for more robust legislation against racial harassment and racist propaganda, including the dog whistle type from right-wing government.
+In this approach, the ARA contrasted with its main rival, the ANL, which prioritised the fight against fascism rather than state racism.